sanahmed/PhaME/docs/introduction.rst

 ```

 3. `reference`
-  - This is where you specify which of the genomes in `refdir` you want to pick as a reference genome.
-The available options are
+  - This is where you specify how do you want to pick your reference genome.
+The available options are:
     - 0: randomly pick a genome from `refdir` folder as the reference genome.
     - 1: use the specified genome as the reference.
 Genome's filename is specified in the `reffile` option.
-    - 2: picks a `mid point` genome based on the average Average Nucleotide Identity (ANI) among all ganomes.
-It uses mash to calculate ANI.
+    - 2: picks a `mid point` genome based on the  Average Nucleotide Identity (ANI) among all genomes.
+It uses mash (implemented in BBMap) to calculate ANI.

 4. `reffile`
   - This is where you specify the reference genome, if option 1 is picked in previous option.
 File name of the genome is written here and the program will look for that file in `reffile` folder.
 For example, `KJ660347.fasta` in the control file example above is found in the `reffile` folder.